alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-08-dawah-of-imam-muhammad-is-the-true-islamic-dawah.md

 note: false
 active: wahhabi
 category: [wahhabism,muqolat,manhaj]
-excerpt: "In fact, the call of Imam Muhammad ibn 'Abdul-Wahhab is the true Islamic call of the Messenger of Allah, the Sahabah, and the Salaf."
+summary: "In fact, the call of Imam Muhammad ibn 'Abdul-Wahhab is the true Islamic call of the Messenger of Allah, the Sahabah, and the Salaf."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz